 Adverse selection in health insurance

 Suppose an insurance firm offered health insurance to the general public.
-It is likely to have the highest take up rate amongst unhealthy people.
-People who don’t exercise, people who smoke.
-They are the group most likely to need health care, therefore, it makes sense for them to take out insurance.
-Healthy people don’t see the point, if the price of health insurance is determined by the average unhealthy person.
+It is likely to have the highest take-up rate amongst unhealthy people – people who don’t exercise, people who smoke.
+They are the group most likely to need health care; therefore, it makes sense for them to take out insurance.
+Healthy people are less likely to take out health insurance – if the price of health insurance is determined by the average unhealthy person.